ADF Joins 16 States to Defend Privacy and Safety for Women and Girls

 Oklahoma subsequently passed a law ensuring only girls could use girls’ restrooms, allowing Katie to use the school facilities once again without feeling uncomfortable or unsafe.
 But the Biden administration’s new rules would override Oklahoma’s law and force schools to allow males who identify as female into girls’ restrooms.

 Women and girls deserve to feel safe and comfortable in private spaces like restrooms, locker rooms, and showers.
 No girl should have to share these spaces with a male at school.
-ADF filed a lawsuit as co-plaintiffs with Kansas, Utah, Wyoming, and Alaska to defend women and girls, and the case is pending before a federal district court.
+ADF filed a lawsuit as co-plaintiffs with Kansas, Utah, Wyoming, and Alaska to defend women and girls, and a federal district court ruled to immediately halt the Biden administration’s unlawful rule changes while the lawsuit proceeds.
+The administration appealed that decision, and the case is now at the U.S. Court of Appeals for the 10th Circuit.

 Case timelines